 - a VET industry specific course

-- VET credit transfer (the mechanism by which VET qualifications may be used to substitute for a specified number of WACE course units - see also unit equivalents), or
+- VET credit transfer (the mechanism by which VET qualifications may be used to substitute for a specified number of WACE course units see also unit equivalents), or

 - a combination of the above.

-VET credit transfer can contribute up to eight of the 20 units you need to achieve your WACE.
+VET credit transfer can contribute up to eight of the 20 units required to achieve the WACE.